DavideSaccardo/Eigenstates-and-eigenvalues/README.md

 2.21053
 3.17974

-Inside you can find the function jacobi.cpp, which is actually the core of the program and the fucntion define_matrices.cpp, which is responsible for creating the right matrix A depending on which case are you considering (non-interacting or interacting).
+Inside you can find the function jacobi.cpp, which is actually the core of the program, and the function define_matrices.cpp, which is responsible for creating the right matrix A depending on which case are you considering (non-interacting or interacting).
 Moreover you can find unit_test.cpp and unit_test_main.cpp.
-These are responsible to perform unit tests on jacobi.cpp.
+These perform unit tests on jacobi.cpp and define_matrices.cpp.
 These tests include a comparison between the eigenvalues calculated by the program and the eigenvalues from the theory and verification of the conservation of Frobenius norm in both non-interacting and interacting case with both brute-force Jacobi and cyclic Jacobi.
 You have just to run these files, watch out to not run together main.cpp and unit_test_main.cpp because it would be a conflict between main.
-To compile: c++ -o p.x unit_test_main.cpp unit_test.cpp jacobi.cpp define_matrices.cpp (only debug mode in Qt, it takes some time)
+To compile: c++ -o p.x unit_test_main.cpp unit_test.cpp jacobi.cpp define_matrices.cpp (only debug mode in Qt, it takes some time :\ )

 - eigenpairs_with_lib:
 main.cpp: it's the code, which finds eigenvalues of a matrix A using function tqli in lib.h ("Numerical recipe").
 We use this to prove our results.